Things to Know:

 Top of page

-If you are new to the band, and will be playing in our formal season, please see Membership & Expectations below.
+If you are new to the band, and will be playing in our Symphonic Season, please see Membership & Expectations below.

 Vaccination against COVID-19 is no longer required to participate in band, based on advice from our medical advisor.
 Masks are optional but if you are more comfortable wearing one, you are welcome to do so.